Surface Warfare Officer (SWO) Program—Active Duty or Reserve (2025)

 The Surface Warfare Officers School Command (SWOS) is the Surface Warfare “Center for Excellence,” where officers and senior enlisted leaders refine their leadership, management, and professional abilities throughout their careers.

-The aim of the SWOS is to “offer a continuum of professional education and training that equips officers, enlisted engineers, and quartermasters to service at sea.”
+The mission of SWOS is pretty clear: to provide ongoing education and training that prepares officers, enlisted engineers, and quartermasters for service at sea.

 Basic and Advanced Division Officer Courses

-This tour begins with the introductory Basic and Advanced Division Officer Courses (BDOC/ADOC), which culminate in the development of the Division Officer and Officer of the Deck.
+This tour kicks off with the Basic and Advanced Division Officer Courses (BDOC/ADOC), which are designed to develop you into a Division Officer and Officer of the Deck (OOD).

 Navy Reserve Surface Warfare Officer Program